-Remark 5.3.
+REMARK 5.3.
 Santhanam's SAT algorithm relies on the fact that, under most restrictions, a given linear-size de Morgan formula will simplify to a formula that doesn't depend on all of the remaining variables.
-The same is not true for de Morgan formulas of size at least n^2 , as such formulas can compute the parity function on n bits.
+The same is not true for de Morgan formulas of size at least $n^2$ , as such formulas can compute the parity function on n bits.
 It is an interesting question whether one can devise a non-trivial SAT algorithm for super-quadratic-size de Morgan formulas that uses, say, polynomial space.

-5.3 Linear-size general formulas

-We can also use the "supermartingale approach" to provide a different analysis of the #SAT algorithm for linear-size general formulas of [ST12].
-At a high level, the argument of [ST12] is as follows.
+5.3.
+Linear-size general formulas.
+We can also use the "supermartingale approach" to get a different analysis of the #SAT algorithm for linear-size general formulas of Seto & Tamaki (2012).
+At a high level, their argument is as follows.
 One runs a greedy branching process (picking variables to restrict, and restricting them to both 0 and 1) on a given general formula.
 Either at some point in this process, we get a subformula that is easy to check for satisfiability (using, e.g., linear algebra), or else the formula will keep shrinking (similarly to the case of de Morgan formulas).
 That is, assuming that we don't get a formula amenable to linear-algebraic methods, we can show that the formulas will behave similarly to de Morgan formulas and so keep shrinking with some shrinkage exponent slightly bigger than 1.

-More precisely, Seto and Tamaki [ST12] show that if we don't get a simple enough formula to solve using linear algebra, then in each step of the branching process there will be a constant number of variables to restrict so that all the restrictions of these variables are guaranteed to make the formula "slightly" smaller (by a certain known value), and moreover, for at least half of such restrictions, the new formula gets "significantly" smaller.
+More precisely, Seto & Tamaki (2012) show that if we don't get a simple enough formula to solve using linear algebra, then in each step of the branching process there will be a constant number of variables to restrict so that all the restrictions of these variables are guaranteed to make the formula "slightly" smaller (by a certain known value), and moreover, for at least half of such restrictions, the new formula gets "significantly" smaller.
 The latter is similar to what happens in the case of de Morgan formulas after one restricts one variable (albeit with much worse shrinkage parameters).
 The main difference is that for general formulas (of linear size), we need to restrict more than one but still at most some constant number of variables.

 This suggests defining a supermartingale sequence for the sizes of the restricted formula after a certain constant number of variables are set, and applying Lemma 4.2 to that sequence.
-Indeed, this approach shows the running time of [ST12]'s SAT algorithm for cn-size general formulas is $2^{n-\delta n}$, for δ about c^{-c^3} .
+Indeed, this approach shows that the running time of the SAT algorithm by Seto & Tamaki (2012) for cn-size general formulas is $2^{n-\delta n}$ , for $\delta$ about $c^{-c^3}$ .
 We provide the details below.

-Theorem 5.4 ([ST12]).
-There is a deterministic algorithm for counting the number of satisfying assignments of a cn-size Boolean formula over the complete basis that runs in time $2^{n-\delta n}$ for $\delta = 2^{-O(c^3 \log c)}$.
+THEOREM 5.4 (Seto and Tamaki).
+There is a deterministic algorithm for counting the number of satisfying assignments of a cn-size Boolean formula over the complete basis that runs in time $2^{n-\delta n}$ for $\delta = 2^{-O(c^3 \log c)}$ .